QueensTechMediaAssociation/react-native-template-qtma/README.md

 - :warning: In the React Native Environment Setup make sure you do the following
   - Switch to the React Native CLI Quickstart (Not EXPO), make sure you select the Development OS and target OS pertaining to your machine
   - Follow the tutorial until the "Creating a new application" section
-  > _Note:_ If you're on MacOS follow the tutorial for both Target OS's as you'll be able to preview your application for both Android and IOS
+  > _Note:_ follow the tutorial for both Target OS's as you'll want to setup your project for both Android and IOS
 - Open the [React Native Environment Setup](https://reactnative.dev/docs/environment-setup)

 ## Get Started With The Template